 In a traditional primary school maths lesson, children are put in different groups and given different content based on their anticipated ability.
 This means that from an early age, children are classed as those who can and can't "do maths".
 Teaching maths for mastery is different because it offers all pupils access to the full maths curriculum.
-We begin using 'low threshold, high ceiling' word problems to enable all children to achieve at their own level, right at the very start of every lesson.
 This inclusive approach, and its emphasis on promoting multiple methods of solving a problem, builds self-confidence and resilience in pupils.